Funding for UK nationals, as well as students with the status of Migrant Worker.

 Students need to re-apply for Student Finance every year by completing online application.

-Continuing Student Applications (EU nationals)
+Continuing Student Applications

 Students need to re-apply for Student Finance every year by completing paper application and mailing it out to European team at SFE.
 Application form is available to download here

 Tuition fee loans are disbursed in 3 instalments directly to Regent's University London once your attendance is confirmed to SFE.